-Recently, Liongard CEO and co-founder Joe Alapat sat down with Brian Sherman on the IoTSSA Secure Connections podcast episode Making Deliberate Decisions to talk about how MSPs should think about the future of their business and how they approach managed services in light of the new hybrid workplace.
+Recently, Liongard CEO and co-founder Joe Alapat sat down with Brian Sherman on the IoTSSA Secure Connections podcast episode Making Deliberate Decisions to talk about how MSPs should think about the future of their business and how they approach managed services in light of the ever-changing security landscape.

 A Challenging Year for MSPs